bhufmann/EclipseTrainingSlides/tracecompass/slides.md

 ---
-title: Timing Analysis API
+# Timing Analysis API
-subtitle: AbstractSegmentStoreAnalysisModule
+## AbstractSegmentStoreAnalysisModule

 - Similar to normal analysis but with the notion of segments
 - **Builds** segments and **stores** them: `buildAnalysisSegments()`